ls1intum/Artemis/docs/dev/system-design/localvc-localci/localvc-localci-system-design.rst

 Artemis supports an integrated version control (VC) and continuous integration (CI) system.
-If you use this local VC and local CI, the :ref:`top_level_design`, the :ref:`deployment`, and the :ref:`server_architecture` above do not hold.
+If you use this *local VC* and *local CI*, the architecture differs from the architecture with external VC and CI systems.
-Instead, the deployment (without using an external user management system) looks like this:
+The deployment with local VC and local CI in use (without using an external user management system) looks like this:

 .. figure:: system-design/localvc-localci/LocalVC_LocalCI_Deployment.png
    :align: center
+   :width: 600
    :alt: Local VC and Local CI Deployment

    Local VC and Local CI Deployment

+This new architecture simplifies the setup process, reduces dependencies on external systems, and streamlines maintenance for both developers and administrators.
+Developers have fewer applications to run in parallel, which translates into decreased system requirements.
 See :ref:`Local CI and local VC Setup` on how to set the system up.

 ..
 HINT::